pskelton/getandcleandata/README.md

 The script requires that you download and unzip the data set and put it in the same folder as the script.
 The folder containing "run_analysis.R" and "UCI HAR Dataset" should then be set as the working directory.
 The script is dependant on the 'dplyr' library.
 This package should be installed prior to use.
-Running the script in R studio will then produce a tidy data set file "avgtidy.txt" from the above breif.
+Running the script in R studio will then produce a tidy data set file "avgtidy.txt" from the above brief.

 ## Codebook
 Please see the codebook for a description of the scripts functions and the output it produces.